-NOTE: Applicants with less than two semesters of chemistry may still be considered for admission based on the overall strength of their record.
-However, chemistry is a prerequisite for many biology courses.
-Thus, applicants who transfer before completing a year of chemistry are likely to delay their expected graduation date.
+- Applicants with less than two semesters of General Chemistry may still be considered for admission based on the overall strength of their record.
+However, Chemistry is a prerequisite for many Biology courses.
+Thus, applicants who transfer before completing two semesters of Chemistry are likely to delay their expected graduation date.

-Science GPA: Most successful applicants to the College of Biological Sciences have a 3.0 or higher science grade point average.
-This GPA consists of courses in math, physics, biology and chemistry (beginning with equivalents to those listed above) as well as any upper division science courses.
+- Most successful applicants to the College of Biological Sciences have a 3.0 or higher science grade point average (science GPA).
+This GPA consists of courses in Math, Physics, Biology and Chemistry as well as any upper division science courses.

-In all cases, priority consideration for admission will be given to students who intend to complete a degree program in CBS.
-Students who have previously completed bachelor’s degrees and wish to complete prerequisites for professional or graduate schools should consider completing coursework as a non-degree seeking student through the College of Continuing Education.
-If a student has earned a bachelor’s degree in the biological sciences or closely related field from another four-year institution, he/she may not earn a second bachelor’s degree from the College of Biological Sciences.
-In addition, admission to CBS for those students intent on a obtaining a second undergraduate degree must meet all of the prerequisite requirements for their intended major.
-Priority may be given to first time bachelor’s degree students.
+- Priority may be given to first time bachelor’s degree students.
+Students who have previously completed bachelor’s degrees and wish to complete prerequisites for professional or graduate schools should consider completing coursework through the College of Continuing and Professional Studies.
+If a student has earned a degree in the biological sciences or closely related field from another four-year institution, they may not earn a second bachelor’s degree from the College of Biological Sciences.

 Completed applications must be received by February 1 (priority) to guarantee review.
 The College will continue accepting applications until all spaces are filled but no later than June 1.
 CBS only admits students transferring from outside of the University of Minnesota for the Fall semester.

 How to Apply